ZAMetzger/final_project_Guatemala/README.md

 # Guatemala

-This is my final project on Guatemala
+This is my final project on Guatemala.
+Over the semester I have used random foresting to come up with a more acurate repesentation of Guatemala's population.
+I used the population data to analize how the urbanized areas are related to roads, health care facilities, and types of buildings.

 ## Administrative Boarders